 The Aladdin City Sales Co. was dissolved in November 1936.
 Through 1939 the Sovereigns continued to liquidate their land holdings at a major loss.

-Aladdin did construct some homes in Aladdin City, as well as a city hall and a grocery store.
+Aladdin did construct about 8-12 homes in Aladdin City, as well as a city hall and an unfinished bank.
 The streets were laid, sidewalks built, and street lamps installed.
-The Seaboard Air Line Railway built a train station in the new city.
+In 1926, the Seaboard Air Line Railway built a train station in the new city.

 |The planned water tower for Aladdin City.
 Was this ever built?
 Scan courtesy of the Clarke Historical Library.|